jchen9619/Sentiment-Analysis-for-SEC-10-k-Reports/README.md

 - Extract items 1A and 7 PyPDF and RegEx key word search
 - Transform all words to lower case
 - Remove punctuations and stop words (non-meaningful words that do not add much information to a sentence, e.g. “a”, “the”, “is”, “are”, etc.)
-2. Comparison of Sentiment Word Frequency: <br>
-3. This section tokenizes the remaining non-stop-words, and culminates in a table that shows total positive and negative sentiment words as absolute numbers and as a percentage of total non-stop-words.
+2. Comparison of Sentiment Word Frequency: This section tokenizes the remaining non-stop-words, and culminates in a table that shows total positive and negative sentiment words as absolute numbers and as a percentage of total non-stop-words.
 This is done in the scope of Item 1A, Item 7 and these two sections combined.
-4. Identification of Top Sentiment Words: <br>
-For each company, the top 10 most frequent sentiment words in items 1A and 7 are displayed.
+3. Identification of Top Sentiment Words: For each company, the top 10 most frequent sentiment words in items 1A and 7 are displayed.
 Searching these words in their respective sections produce meaningful insight on a companies' financial and operational developments in the fiscal year.

 ## Data Source
 [(Back to top)](#table-of-contents)